microsoft/presidio/docs/tutorial_analyzer.md

 ## Using multiple languages

-### Multiple Language: Method 1
+### Option 1: Configure which spacy/stanza models to load

-First, we need to create a configurarion file to specify what languages to load.
+First, we need to edit the configuration file (i.e. /presidio-analyzer/conf/spacy_multilingual.yaml) to specify what languages to load.
 Like this:

 ```spacy_multilingual.yaml
 nlp_engine_name: spacy